vygr/ChrysaLisp/README.md

 bidirectional connections.
 The design intentionally does not include global bus-based networking.

-The "usb-links" branch enables the use of a USB3/USB2 Prolific chip "copy" cable to connect heterogeneous host networks.
-This feature demonstrates that the simulated peer-to-peer network on a single machine can be applied to actual parallel hardware.
-Additionally, it allows users to connect their MacBooks, Linux, Windows machines and PI4's to create their own development network, which is pretty cool.
+The ChrysaLib project, https://github.com/vygr/ChrysaLib, enables the use of IP and USB3/USB2 Prolific chip "copy" cables to create heterogeneous host networks.
+This allows users to connect their MacBooks, Linux, Windows machines and PI4's to create their own development LAN or WAN networks, which is pretty cool.

 ChrysaLisp uses a virtual CPU instruction set to eliminate the use of x64, ARM64, RISCV64, or VP64 native instructions.
 Currently, it compiles directly to